skypjack/entt/docs/md/signal.md

 dispatcher.sink<another_event>().connect<&listener::method>(listener);
 ```

-The `disconnect` member function follows the same pattern and can be used to
+The `disconnect` member function is used to remove one listener at a time or all
-remove one listener at a time or all of them at once:
+of them at once:

 ```cpp
 dispatcher.sink<an_event>().disconnect<&listener::receive>(listener);